Veria: Byzantine Veria

 After the Fourth Crusade (1204), it briefly became part of Boniface of Montferrat's Kingdom of Thessalonica, and a Latin bishop took up residence in the city.
 In c.
 1206, the city was taken by the Bulgarian ruler, Kalojan.
 Many inhabitants were killed while others, including the Latin bishop, fled.
 Kalojan installed Bulgarians as commandant and bishop, and resettled some of the leading families to Bulgaria.
 After Kalojan's death in 1207, the city may have reverted to Latin rule, but there is no evidence of this; at any rate, by 1220 it had been occupied by the ruler of Epirus, Theodore Komnenos Doukas, for in that year the doux Constantine Pegonites is attested as governing the city in his name.
 It changed hands again in 1246, being taken by the Emperor of Nicaea John III Doukas Vatatzes, and formed part of the restored Byzantine Empire after 1261.

 The 14th century was tumultuous: the area was pillaged by Karasid Turks in 1331, and captured by the Serbian ruler Stephen Dushan in 1343/4, when it became part of his Serbian Empire.
 It was recovered for Byzantium by John VI Kantakouzenos in 1350, but lost again to the Serbians soon after, becoming the domain of Radoslav Hlapen after 1358.
 With the disintegration of the Serbian Empire, it passed once more to Byzantium by ca. 1375, but was henceforth menaced by the rising power of the Ottoman Turks.

 According to a tradition preserved by Yazıcıoğlu Ali, the two younger sons of the Seljuk sultan Kaykaus II were settled by Emperor Michael VIII Palaiologos in Veria, and made its governors.
 One of their descendants converted to Christianity, and one of his progeny, a certain Lyzikos, in turn surrendered the city to the Ottoman Sultan (perhaps Bayezid I).
 After the Ottoman conquest he and his relatives were settled at Zichna.
 This story explains the presence of Gagauz people in Veria and its environs.
 The Ottoman chroniclers report that the town was first captured in 1385, while the Byzantine short chronicles record the date as 8 May 1387.
 The city changed hands several times over the next decades, until the final Turkish conquest around 1430.

 Ottoman Veria

 The Ottomans called Veria Karaferye ("black Veria"), because of its characteristic morning mist during the humid winter seasons.
-In 1519 (Hijri 925) the town of Karaferye was inhabited by Muslims and Christians.
-It had 231 Muslim households and 578 Christian households.
+In 1519 (Hijri 925) the town had 231 Muslim and 578 Christian households.
 Under Ottoman rule, Veria was the seat of a kaza within the Sanjak of Salonica; by 1885, the kaza, along with Naoussa, included 46 villages and chiftliks.
 The 17th-century traveller Evliya Çelebi reports that the city was peaceful, without walls or garrison; it had 4000 houses, 16 Muslim quarters, 15 Christian quarters, and 2 Jewish congregations.
 The city was a prosperous center of rice production.